fireflycons/pysguard/README.md

 ## Configuration File

-This is a YAML repesntation of the oiginal squidGuard config file and is intended to be a semantically close to that as possible.
+This is a YAML representation of the oiginal squidGuard config file and is intended to be a semantically close to that as possible.
 There are a few minor differences

 * Variable definitions (e.g. `dbhome`, `logdir`):  These are now grouped under `set`.
 This is an idea taken from Andi Hofmiester.
 Environment variables my be referenced by naming them within `$()` e.g. `$(tmp)`
 * Time format: This is now true 24 hour clock (00:00-23:59).
 24:00 as an expression of midnight is an error.